Case Study 1 : Newton-Le-Willows

 Monmouthshire County Council

-Case Study 4 : Sc2 Rhyl
+Case Study 4 : Carmarthen Leisure Centre

 Denbighshire County Council

+The largest development to date has been completed under the UK Leisure Framework and sees the opening of the new leisure complex on Rhyl seafront in North Wales, SC2.
+The scheme forms part of the wider seafront development in the town and the centre is operated by Denbighshire County Council.
 SC2 is a £15m new build which replaces an existing skate park and splash pad with a new waterpark and adventure zone destination.
-The contract will deliver a 13,000 sq ft leisure pool with flumes, slides and water play features, a TAG active adventure zone, a changing village and a café and bar area.
-Externally, the existing splash pad will be retained, but with additional water play equipment installed, various terraced seating areas and an external food and beverage pod.
+The contract has delivered a 13,000 sq ft leisure pool with flumes, slides and water play features, a TAG active adventure zone, a changing village and a café and bar area.
+Externally, the existing splash pad has been retained, but with additional water play equipment installed, various terraced seating areas and an external food and beverage pod.

-The project will see ISG construct a new steel-frame building, designed in a ‘double wedge’, with a wave-form roof.
+The new centre is expected to draw over 350,000 extra visitors per year to the area and create sustainable leisure facilities which will inspire community engagement.
+The project has seen ISG construct a new steel-frame building, designed in a ‘double wedge’, with a wave-form roof.
 The building envelope consists of contrasting black and bronze cladding to define the adventure and pool spaces.
-Curtain walling will provide views across the promenade and external splash pad, and offer framed glimpses of the activity within.
+Curtain walling has provided views across the promenade and external splash pad, and offer framed glimpses of the activity within.